Go to Page Section:

 To enter this career field, you’ll also need to obtain the necessary qualifications.

-This guide will walk you through the steps you need to go through to start working as a K9 officer.
+This guide will walk you through the steps you need to take to start working as a K9 officer.

 Step 1: Meet Educational Requirements